Choosing the Right Hangar Door System: Sliding vs. Vertical-Lifting - Spantech

 Horizontal movement, high performance

 Sliding doors consist of rigid panels that move horizontally along a bottom track and are guided by a top rail.
-This system is widely used for large aircraft hangars and offers a robust, customisable solution.
+This system, most popular, is used for all types of hangars.

 Key advantages:

-• Structural efficiency: Loads are distributed through the ground rather than suspended from the roof, which reduces structural demands on the hangar frame.
+• Structural efficiency: Sliding door systems are usually sitting on a ground rail.
+As such, loads are distributed through the ground rather than suspended from the roof, which reduces structural demands on the hangar frame and related costs.

 Points to consider: